amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Of these, only the form `uvar` appears in Kannada and Tamil; the other forms don't.

 So, some other kind of process is required to explain the appearance of the `v` infix in these forms (`avan`, `ivaḷ` etc.).
-A previous research article "[anusvārada anusāra](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರದ-ಸ್ವರೂಪ)" proposes such a set of processes (please note that the document is in Kannada and is yet to be translated to English).
+A previous research article "[A Nose for Nasalisation](../A%20Nose%20for%20Nasalisation.md#features-of-nasalisation)" proposes such a set of processes.
 In these processes, nasalisation appears to mediate whenever suffixes are appended to roots.
 This nasalisation then further transforms into many different forms according to a related set of processes.
 Turning into `m` or `v` is among such transforms that the mediating nasalisation enables.
 I.e.,

 In ISO 15919,

 - `a + m̐ + an => am̐ + an => avan`
 - `i + m̐ + aḷ => im̐ + aḷ => ivaḷ`

 In IPA,

 - `ə +  ̃ + ən̪ => ə̃ + ən̪ => əʋən̪`
 - `ɪ +  ̃ + əɭ => ɪ̃ + əɭ => ɪʋəɭ`

-I have proposed in "[anusvārada anusāra](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರದ-ಸ್ವರೂಪ)" that the ending `n` in the masculine singular suffix `an` is also originally just a nasalisation.
+I have proposed in "[A Nose for Nasalisation](../A%20Nose%20for%20Nasalisation.md#features-of-nasalisation)" that the ending `n` in the masculine singular suffix `an` is also originally just a nasalisation.
 I.e., `an`/`ən̪` is originally derived from `am̐`/`ə̃`.
 In light of this hypothesis, it is easy to see how not just the Old Kannada form of `avan`/`əʋən̪` but also `avam̐`/`əʋə̃` of [Havyaka Kannada](https://en.wikipedia.org/wiki/Havigannada_dialect) as well as `ava`/`əʋə` (without the trailing `n`) found in some regional spoken dialects of Kannada are produced.

 In ISO 15919,

 - `a + m̐ + am̐ => am̐ + am̐ => avam̐` - The first nasalisation turns into `v`.
   - `=> ava` - The trailing nasalisation disappears.
   - `=> avan` - The trailing nasalisation turns into `n`.

 In IPA,

 - `ə + ̃ + ə̃ => ə̃ + ə̃ => əʋə̃` - The first nasalisation turns into `ʋ`.
   - `=> əʋə` - The training nasalisation disappears.
   - `=> əʋən̪` - The trailing nasalisation turns into `n̪`.

 When a mediating nasalisation can (among other things) turn into `v` or drop off, it wouldn't be incorrect, for the sake of logical consistency, to invoke the mediating nasalisation even in the forms involving the medial demonstrative pronominal root `u` as well.
 I.e.,

 In ISO 15919,

 - `u + m̐ + ar => um̐ + ar => uvar` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `v` has appeared between `u` and `a` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `v`.

 In IPA,

 - `u + ̃ + əɾ => ũ + əɾ => uʋəɾ` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `ʋ` has appeared between `u` and `ə` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `ʋ`.

 The following discussion about [neuter gender forms](#neuter-gender-forms) and [Tulu third-person pronouns](#proximal-demonstrative-ŭ-in-tulu) seem to support the case for the mediating nasalisation processes.

 ##### Indications of mediating nasalisation after word fragments ending with vowels other than a in Tulu

-There is quite a bit of [supporting evidence](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಾನುಸ್ವಾರದ-ಜಾಡಿನಲ್ಲಿ) for mediating nasalisation after word fragments ending in the vowel `a`, in Kannada.
+There is quite a bit of [supporting evidence](../A%20Nose%20for%20Nasalisation.md#on-the-trail-of-anusvāranasalisation) for mediating nasalisation after word fragments ending in the vowel `a`, in Kannada.
 The Tulu inflexed forms like `maroṁkŭ` (dative), `maroṁtŭ`/`marattŭ` (ablative), `maroṁta`/`maratta` (genitive), `maroṁṭŭ`/`maraṭṭŭ` (locative) etc. show that this is true in Tulu as well.
 Here, the alternative geminated forms like `marattŭ` and `maraṭṭŭ` are clearly derived from the corresponding nasalised forms (`maroṁtŭ` and `maroṁṭŭ`).